Jaxsbr/amplify-js-boilerplate/README.md

 ## Conclusion

-You should not have Amplify app configured to use Typescript along with the first React component to resume the tutorial from [here](https://docs.amplify.aws/start/getting-started/setup/q/integration/react/#install-amplify-libraries)
+You have a Amplify app configured to use Typescript along with the first React component.
+You can now skip ahead to the tutorial step: [Connect API and database to the app](https://docs.amplify.aws/start/getting-started/data-model/q/integration/react/)